 There was just one problem I couldn’t spot back then.
 The speed was there, but I understood almost nothing.

 I guess Woody Allen summarized it quite brilliantly when he said, ” I took a speed-reading course and read War and Peace in twenty minutes.
 It involves Russia.”

 It was a very disappointing experience.
 I needed some time to digest the burden of this conclusion.
 When I did, it became clear that:

 1) Nothing worth reading can/should be read fast.

-2) You can read fast but you can’t understand and analyze information fast.
+2) You can read books fast, but you can’t understand and analyze information quickly.

 That’s why, as far as I am concerned, anyone who is selling “photographic reading courses” should be pilloried while a fat dude named Stanley sticks a tongue in his ear (so-called “seashell”).

 Ok, we got this covered.
 Let’s move on to the things which can help you read faster.